What Should You Do After a Boating Accident in North Carolina?

 You should contact an experienced boat accident lawyer to discuss your legal options if you or your loved one was injured in an accident caused by another’s fault.

-How Can a Wilmington Boating Accident Lawyer Help?
+How Can a North Carolina Boating Accident Lawyer Help?

 Our dedicated lawyers will investigate the boating accident, interview the investigating officer and identify all the potentially responsible parties.
 In some instances, both a boat owner and boat operator may be separately liable for contributing to an accident.